verdinjoshua1982/resources.data.gov/pages/_resources/dcat-us-3-updates.md

   This page tracks the current status and upcoming schedule for DCAT-US 3.0 implementation on Data.gov.
-Last updated: June 23, 2026.
+Last updated: July 7, 2026.